11th June 2019 - 5 min read

 The first thing to do to tackle the problem is to figure out just how much you owe and what the monthly repayments look like.
-To do this, you need to first gather the credit card statements, loan agreements and bank statements.
+To do this, you need to first gather the credit card statements, loan agreements, and of course your bank statements.

 Okay, we’re not saying all your problems will be solved by taking a loan when you’re in a bit of financial trouble.
 It sounds like bad advice.
 The wisest course of action for cash flow issues would be for you to dip into your savings or your emergency fund.
 But if you don’t have any savings to fall back on – what are you to do with less than RM200 in your bank account, mouths to feed, and petrol to purchase for a good while before payday?

 Again, we remind you to exercise caution with this bit of advice.
 It is meant to offer you emergency cash – not a second celebration.

 Your situation might be considered rather dire compared to the ones above.
 From credit cards to personal loans and a pretty dismal bank balance, you’ve got it all.
 In such a predicament, the multiple repayments will strangle your cash flow in coming weeks – making you only that much more susceptible to resorting to a loan or your credit cards once more!
 So, what are you going to do now?

 Fix the problem in one fell swoop with a consolidation loan.
 A consolidation loan allows you to pay off your multiple debt balances under one single consolidated loan so you don’t need to keep track of different payments and interest rates each month.
 Not sure where to start?
 You can check out the Standard Chartered CashOne Debt Consolidation Plan or the Bank Rakyat Personal Financing-i For Debt Consolidation to get a better idea.